 Today’s challenge was to find and photograph the locations of the old gates of London.
-These date back to Roman times when a wall encircled the city, the gates lasted until 1760 when most of them were destroyed in order to facilitate a road widening scheme (I know right?)
+These date back to Roman times when a wall encircled the city.
+The gates lasted until 1760 when most of them were destroyed in order to facilitate a road widening scheme.

 Some of the gates had a pretty gruesome reputation.
 As the entrance to the city they would often place the heads of traitors and limbs of various other people.
 They were key to the operation of the city controlling trade, access and sometimes used to collect taxes.
-They were also often used as prisons with Newgate becoming one of the most notorious.
+They were also often used as prisons.
+Newgate would become one of the most notorious.

 The city wall extended from Tower Hill in the east to Blackfriars in the west and contained seven main gates in addition to a number of ‘posterns’ which were basically access routes for pedestrians.